-The vehicle's value excludes finance charges, but you may claim the applicable amount separately.
+- The vehicle's value excludes finance charges, but you may claim the applicable amount separately.
 However, a limitation has been placed on the finance charges that may be claimed.
 The finance charges are limited to an amount which would have been incurred had the original debt (cost of the vehicle) been:

-- R560 000 as from 1 March 2014 - R665 000 as from 1 March 2020
+- R560 000 as from 1 March 2014

+- R665 000 as from 1 March 2020

-Other expenses:
+- Other expenses:

-Any other expenses not specifically addressed above must be declared in this section.
+- Any other expenses not specifically addressed above must be declared in this section.

-TRAVELLING EXPENSES BASED ON THE KILOMETRE RATE
+TRAVELLING EXPENSES BASED ON THE KILOMETRE RATE c)

-If you have not kept record of your actual expenses incurred related to traveling, the fixed cost scale will programmatically be applied in the calculation of your travel claim.
+- If you have not kept record of your actual expenses incurred related to traveling, the fixed cost scale will programmatically be applied in the calculation of your travel claim.
 This calculation is based on the information declared in your Income Tax Return.
-The following cost scale tables are applicable:
+The following cost scale tables are applicable: - Cost scale table for the years of assessment ending 29 February 2024: